 The net income/(expense) arising in the revenue column of the Statement of Comprehensive Income is added to or deducted from this reserve and is available for paying dividends.

 (j) Current Effective Standards and Future Expected Impacts

-The following new relevant standards or amendments to standards have been issued and have been early adopted during the year.
+The following new relevant standards or amendments to standards have been issued and have not yet been early adopted.